The School Down The Street

 A few weeks ago was my mom’s birthday and I thought of how I would call her on her big day and she’d say she loved my gift and couldn’t wait to use it, how her phone had been ringing all day, and that my siblings and her friends had her booked all week with plans to celebrate.
 I was unanchored on the first birthday without her and wished for one more of those phone calls, one more chance to hear the sound of her voice.
 Now her birthdays are over yonder with Dad having a scotch and soda and a twirl on the dance floor which is the natural, unfair order of things.

 As for my purchase that night?
 I’ve had it for ten years and use it every week for work and whenever I travel.
-If I ever saw it again on QVC I’d go full-on Lorraine and call in and tell everyone to buy it, that it’s not just a bag but the designated library for a story about too much wine, bandits and card readers and picking tomatoes.
-That one night I called those nice gals and laid my credit card down without a single regret, that every time I grab it off the hook and walk out the door my mom comes back to life for the briefest of moments., and I can see her smile and hear her say, “You’re gonna love it, Kath.”
+If I ever saw it again on QVC, I’d go full-on Lorraine and call in and tell everyone to buy it, that it’s not just a bag but the designated library for a story about too much wine, bandits and card readers, and picking tomatoes.
+That one night I called those nice gals and laid my credit card down without a single regret, that every time I grab it off the hook and walk out the door my mom comes back to life for the briefest of moments, and I can see her smile and hear her say, “You’re gonna love it, Kath.”